-At Mr Electric Birmingham Testing, our expert engineers take the worry out of the whole process for you by ensuring that your systems are up to date, up to standard, well maintained and above all, provide the required level of safety for your employees and customers in the event of an emergency.
+At Able Electric Birmingham Testing, our expert engineers take the worry out of the whole process for you by ensuring that your systems are up to date, up to standard, well maintained, and above all, provide the required level of safety for your employees and customers in the event of an emergency.

 You can break emergency lighting down into three main categories:

-When people need to leave a building in an emergency and the power has gone out, such as in the event of fire, emergency lighting covers all escape routes.
-The aim is safely guiding people to their nearest exit via lit escape routes.
+When people need to leave a building in an emergency and the power has gone out, such as in the event of a fire, emergency lighting covers all escape routes.
+The aim is safely to guide people to their nearest exit via lit escape routes.

 This applies when power has failed, but it’s not an emergency situation.
 Emergency safety lighting is enough for people to remain in areas of a building while power is restored, but it’s not enough to carry on working.

-Almost all commercial properties, including workplaces, retail, leisure and public buildings (and some domestic properties) need some form of emergency lighting and there are different requirements relating to different categories of building.
+Almost all commercial properties, including workplaces, retail, leisure, and public buildings (and some domestic properties) need some form of emergency lighting and there are different requirements relating to different categories of buildings.